shreyas253/SylNet/README.md

   of form <resultfilename_without_extension>_files.txt with processed audio filenames
   will be produced, allowing mapping of output counts to input files.

+ADAPTED MODELS:

+Use run_SylNet_adapted.py to perform syllable counting with an adapted model.
+Otherwise syntax is the same.

 REQUIRED PACKAGES